You can still apply online for September 2019 entry - Apply Now!

-Media Studies is a fantastic subject, especially with the increasing array of different platforms within the Media that can be used.
-This A Level Media Studies course covers topics including; advertising, film, television, radio and many other platforms, providing you with the knowledge to work in any of these fields.
+Media Studies is a fantastic subject, especially with the increasing array of different platforms that can be used within the Media industry.
+The course covers topics including advertising, film, television, radio and many other platforms: providing you with the knowledge to work in any of these fields.

 This course provides you with the opportunity to study how the media texts we all consume on a daily basis are constructed and will encourage you to think about and challenge the way different groups are represented in the media — men, women, the young, the old, the rich, the poor.
 You will also explore how audiences respond to texts.
 Essay writing, research and analysis skills are therefore central to the course, but creative and practical skills are also essential and support the development of your understanding about how media texts work.

 You will study texts including film trailers and posters, TV, advertising, print and web content, including newspapers, online news, music videos, computer games and radio programmes.

 An A Level in Media Studies can lead you to study on a variety of degree courses.
-Taken alongside subjects such as English or History, an A Level in Media Studies can help you gain a place at any university in the country.
+Taken alongside traditional subjects such as English or History, an A Level in Media Studies can help you gain a place at any university in the country.
 You will also be well qualified through your experience of the practical coursework element to pursue more vocational courses linked to media production and digital technology.

 At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language.

-English Language, English Literature, History, Politics, Philosophy, Sociology, Fine Art, Graphics Communications and Digital Photography.
+English Language, English Literature, History, Politics, Philosophy, Sociology, Fine Art, Graphic Communications and Digital Photography.